Maimonides (1138—1204)

 His writings contain extensive discussion of ridding oneself of bad ethical traits and acquiring good ones, and of the attempt to “quell the impulses” of matter that distract people from intellectual pursuits and impede cognition of what is not physical.
 The quelling of such impulses is associated with the attainment of holiness (GP 3.8, 3.33).
 Morality is a preparation for contemplation and constitutes no trivial task (Shatz, P. 169).

 In Chapter 54, which is the final chapter of the Guide, Maimonides distinguishes four species of perfection relevant to human beings.
-They are “the perfection of possessions” (material goods and resources), “the perfection of bodily constitution and shape” (such things as corporeal strength and temperament, which “[do] not belong to man qua man, but qua animal”), “the perfection of the moral virtues” (which he says is “preparation for something else and not an end in itself”), e infine, intellectual perfection, “[t]he true human perfection; it consists in the acquisition of the rational virtues… [T]hrough it man is man” (Guide, III, 54, P. 635).
+They are “the perfection of possessions” (material goods and resources), “the perfection of bodily constitution and shape” (such things as corporeal strength and temperament, which “[Fare] not belong to man qua man, but qua animal”), “the perfection of the moral virtues” (which he says is “preparation for something else and not an end in itself”), e infine, intellectual perfection, “[t]he true human perfection; it consists in the acquisition of the rational virtues… [T]hrough it man is man” (Guide, III, 54, P. 635).

 The first three species of human virtue are conditions for the fourth species, which is the virtue by which one’s essence is actualized.
 Health, strength, and at least a modicum of material means are needed in order to engage in morally virtuous activity.
 The moral virtues are conditions for the composure and focus of mind required for intellectual virtue.
 Intellectual virtue is the individual’s true perfection, and it brings with it enduring permanence without corruption.
-Yet soon after making the pronounced case for human perfection as intellectual perfection, Maimonides concludes the Guide with a statement about how we imitate God to the fullest through loving-kindness, righteousness, and judgment.
+Yet soon after making the pronounced case for human perfection as intellectual perfection, Maimonides concludes the Guide with a statement about how we imitate God to the fullest through loving-kindness, giustizia, and judgment.
 Unsurprisingly, there is considerable debate among scholars regarding just how Maimonides’ view is to be interpreted.
 One way to understand his view is that the first three perfections are choiceworthy as conditions and support for intellectual perfection, and to the extent to which one attains intellectual perfection, it will inform and be reflected in how one acts, and the activity mentioned at the conclusion of the Guide is imitation of God insofar as it is care for the created order, e infine, care is inseparable from the understanding of that order.
 In questa vista, the first three perfections of a human being are necessary for intellectual perfection, but intellectual perfection is then itself actualized in ethically excellent human action.

 This may still seem to be problematically related to Maimonides’ statements about intellectual perfection as the distinctive and highest perfection of a human being.
 Tuttavia, it suggests a way in which that notion of perfection can be in agreement with the significance Maimonides attaches to imitatio dei.
 Comunque, the issue is an excellent example of the complexity of Maimonides’ thought and the subtlety and care with which he articulated it.
 His complex view cannot be dismissed as a clumsy lapse in consistency or the effect of inattention to what he said elsewhere.